History

 1964 – After three years of planning and politicking – led by Tufts President Nils Wessell – the trustees approve an A&S Faculty recommendation to create an Experimental College.
 Students are invited to sit on the Board, making it the first ever university community to include students.

 1967 – The Freshman Seminar program offers the first for-credit, peer-taught courses in university history.
-It is the precursor to the Freshman Exploration program, which adds an advising dimension, begins in 1972.
+It is the precursor to the Freshman Exploration program, which adds an advising dimension and begins in 1972.

 1968 – Joanne Ross, a high-school graduate and veteran community organizer offers the first Visiting Lecturer taught course in the Experimental Course, "Urban Poverty."
 It is an overwhelming success and initiates an important direction for the future of the ExCollege's curriculum.